infinum/android_dbinspector/README.md

 Landscape mode is supported too for better result preview of large datasets.

 ## Logging
 _DbInspector_ provides a independent and built in logger mechanism.
-Per default logger is initiated as an `EmptyLogger` omitting any output whatsoever.
+Per default logger is not initialized, omitting any output whatsoever.
 In case logs output is required, `AndroidLogger` should be used as shown below:
 ```kotlin
 DbInspector.show(logger = AndroidLogger())